National Cathedral of Ghana: Audit by Deloitte and board responses

 In September 2024 the Board Chairman of the National Cathedral (Apostle Professor Opoku Onyinah) stated that an audit by Deloitte Ghana covering the period from project inception to 31 December 2020 had been completed and briefed to church leaders; the board released a letter asserting no adverse findings in that statutory audit and said preparations were underway to resume the project.

 Independent reporting and later official disclosures continued to raise new questions (for example, reporting in 2025 indicated additional liabilities and disputed payments), and CHRAJ’s recommended forensic audit remained a prominent call for clarity and possible prosecution depending on findings.

 Reactions and public debate

 The cathedral project sparked division in Ghanaian public life.
-Supporters argued it would serve as an iconic national cultural and spiritual landmark and could stimulate jobs and tourism; critics argued that the project was ill-timed during economic difficulties and that public funds should prioritise basic services.
+Supporters argued it would serve as an iconic national cultural and spiritual landmark and could stimulate jobs and tourism; critics argued that the project was ill-timed during economic difficulties and that public funds should prioritize basic services.